-There are endless customizations that you can make on a WordPress blog.
+There are endless customization choices that you can make on a WordPress blog.
 We’ll stick with the essentials.

 Themes are the foundation of your design and include the core functionalities.
-WordPress also has plugins that can add to or extend the functionality of your blog.
+WordPress also has plugins that can add to or extend the functionality of your blog in impressive ways.

 The first step is to click the “Customize” button on your active theme.

 Menu options in the sidebar will vary depending on the theme you choose.
 The main category to edit is “Site Identity.”